milesgrimshaw/Twitter-Mentions/README.md

 ## Limitations

 Twitter only gives you API access to the last 7 days of tweets.
 The next step is to make this run daily with a given set of terms.
+There are some quirks to the API e.g., when it won't give me access to the full 7 days if a term has had a lot of mentions in the past few.